SorellaLabs/brontes/book/cli/brontes/run.md

   -i, --inspectors <INSPECTORS>
           Inspectors to run.
 If omitted it defaults to running all inspectors

-      --price-tw-before <CEX_TIME_WINDOW_BEFORE>
+  -b, --tw-before <TIME_WINDOW_BEFORE>
-          The sliding time window (BEFORE) for cex prices relative to the block timestamp
+          The sliding time window (BEFORE) for cex prices or trades relative to the block timestamp

-          [default: 0.5]
+          [default: 3.0]

-      --price-tw-after <CEX_TIME_WINDOW_AFTER>
+  -a, --tw-after <TIME_WINDOW_AFTER>
-          The sliding time window (AFTER) for cex prices relative to the block timestamp
+          The sliding time window (AFTER) for cex prices or trades relative to the block timestamp

-          [default: 2.0]
+          [default: 5.0]

   -c, --cex-exchanges <CEX_EXCHANGES>
-          Centralized exchanges to consider for cex-dex inspector
+          CEX exchanges to consider for cex-dex analysis

           [default: Binance,Coinbase,Okex,BybitSpot,Kucoin]